upbound/docs/content/getstarted-devex/create-controllers.md

 This command will instantaneously create a development control plane in the cloud, and deploy your project's package to it.
 Now, you can validate your results through the Upbound Console, and make any changes to test your resources required.

 ## Step 6: Build and push your project to the Upbound Marketplace
+If you installed the `Up-Project-Action` Github Action, then you may skip this section as the following steps will be executed within your CI.

 When you're ready to share your work, you can build your project and publish it to the Upbound Marketplace with a few CLI commands.

 ### Building your control plane project